oceanprotocol/aquarius/README.md

 IGNORE_LAST_BLOCK
 # When scanning for events, limit the chunk size.
 Infura accepts 10k blocks, but others will take only 1000 (default value)
 BLOCKS_CHUNK_SIZE
+# URLs of asset purgatory and account purgatory.
+If neither exists, the purgatory will not be processed
+ASSET_PURGATORY_URL
+ACCOUNT_PURGATORY_URL
 ```

 ## For Aquarius Operators